TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/README.md

 ## Hardware Assumptions

-Everything here is calibrated around a fixed hardware baseline so the profiles behave the same way for anyone using the same setup.
+Everything here is calibrated around a fixed hardware baseline so the profiles behave consistently for anyone using the same setup.

-Printer: Bambu Lab P1S with factory motion system, belts, and cooling
+**Printer:** Bambu Lab P1S with factory motion system, belts, and cooling
-Hotend: E3D DiamondBack 0.4 mm integrated assembly
+**Hotend:** E3D DiamondBack 0.4 mm integrated assembly
 • One‑piece sealed unit
 • No removable nozzle
 • Different melt zone and back‑pressure compared to brass or hardened steel
-Extruder: Stock direct‑drive unit
+**Extruder:** Stock direct‑drive unit
-Cooling: Stock part‑cooling blower and auxiliary fan
+**Cooling:** Stock part‑cooling blower and auxiliary fan
-Firmware: Current stable release at the time of tuning
+**Firmware:** Current stable release at the time of tuning
-AMS: Optional; profiles do not rely on it
+**AMS:** Optional; profiles do not rely on it
-Bed: Stock textured PEI
+**Bed:** Stock textured PEI
-Environment: Room ambient around 72–80 °F (22–27 °C), measured outside the enclosure
+**Environment:** Room ambient around 72–80 °F (22–27 °C), measured outside the enclosure

-Because the DiamondBack is a complete hotend assembly, all tuning values — flow, pressure advance, cooling behavior, extrusion widths, and speed limits — reflect its melt characteristics.
+As the E3D 0.4mm DiamondBack is a complete hotend drop-in assembly, all tuning values — flow, pressure advance, cooling behavior, extrusion widths, and speed limits — reflect its melt characteristics.
 They won’t match what you’d expect from brass, hardened steel, or ruby nozzles.

 ## Included Profiles